laher/toasties-galore/README.md

 ## Approaches detailed

- * [ ] table-driven integration tests; fixtures, assertions, chaining together calls:
+ * Table-driven integration tests; fixtures, assertions, chaining together calls:
   - [ ] Using httptest or go-mocks - example provided
  * Managing database definitions with ‘migrations’:
   - [X] go-migrate.
 See [cooler](./cooler/main.go)
  * Bundling resources with your app (Docker or go-bindata):
   - [ ] docker in this case
- * [ ] Mitigating risk of changes:
+ * Mitigating risk of changes:
   - [ ] Feature Flags implemented via config, shared config, and db
   - [ ] Versioning your APIs
  * Zero-downtime deploys: